oloBion/Retip/README.md

 ### Apply the Keras model to a single SMILES

-    oneSmiles.R descriptors.feather model.hdf5 SMILES
+    spell.R descriptors.feather model.hdf5 input.tsv output.tsv

-Inputs:*descriptors.feather* -- the same file that was used to train Keras; *model.hdf5* -- output of tranKeras.R, *SMILES* the formula
+Inputs:*descriptors.feather* -- the same file that was used to train Keras; *model.hdf5* -- output of trainKeras.R,
+*SMILES* the formula
+Output: output.tsv (with predictions)

 ## Testing data